tangentyh/notes-of-tan/todo/BOM_DOM_notes.md

    - Requiring SSL to access resources that can be requested via XHR
    - Requiring a computed token to be sent along with every request

-1. the following are ineffective against CSRF attacks: ???
+1. the following are ineffective against CSRF attacks
    - Requiring a POST instead of a GET — This is easily changed
    - Using the referrer as a determination of origin — Referrers are easily spoofed
    - Validating based on cookie information — Also easily spoofed